susom/redcap-em-proj-heart-transplant/README.md

 ### There are some data entry checks in place.
 If it does not pass the expected behavior, it will not save and warn the user.
 Check | Expected behavior
 --- | ---
-MRN + Last Name | MRN  and Last Name must exist already in the database 1 match | If more than one match is found, it will edit the most recent dot and user notified of the year of transplant
+MRN + Last Name | MRN  and Last Name must exist already in the database.
+The most recent dot will be selected and user notified of the year of transplant